Papachristou v. City of Jacksonville: Defendants' conduct

 Henry Edward Heath was arrested for being a "common thief" under the ordinance.
 He had driven up to his girlfriend's home, where police officers were already in the process of arresting another man.
 When he started to back out of the driveway, the officers told him to stop and get out of his car.
 He did so, and officers searched him and his car.
 The officers found nothing but arrested him, charging him with being a "common thief" because that was allegedly his reputation.
-(Heath's co-defendant, who was not one of the eight defendants in the Papachristou case, had been charged with loitering for standing in the driveway; the officers conceded that he was only doing so at their command.)
+Heath's co-defendant, who was not one of the eight defendants in the Papachristou case, had been charged with loitering for standing in the driveway; the officers conceded that he was only doing so at their command.

 Thomas Owen Campbell was also charged with being a "common thief."
 He was arrested as he was going home early one morning.
 Officers claimed to have stopped him because he was driving quickly, but they did not charge him with speeding.

-Finally, Hugh Brown was charged with "disorderly loitering on street" and "disorderly conduct -- resisting arrest with violence."
+Hugh Brown was charged with "disorderly loitering on street" and "disorderly conduct -- resisting arrest with violence."
 He was arrested when a police officer saw him leave a hotel.
 The officer summoned Brown to his police cruiser and began to search him.
 A police witness later testified he had a reputation for being a "thief, narcotics pusher, and generally opprobrious character."
 As the officer was searching Brown, he touched a pocket where Brown was storing heroin, and Brown began to resist.
 Brown was charged under the Jacksonville vagrancy ordinance; he was also charged with a narcotics violation, but that was nolled.